Doublevil/scbspeedrun/tech/CableCart.md

 ## Cable clipping

-The Cable Cart also allows us to clip through geometry when there are moving objects that we can get to overlap with the hook.
+The Cable Cart also allows us to clip through geometry when there are moving objects that we can get to overlap with the end of the cable.

 So far, the only useful cable clipping strat we've found is the one that skips the Disassembler fight.